Types of skin cancer

-Basal cell carcinoma, or BCC, is a cancer of the basal cells at the bottom of the epidermis|.
-It’s very common and accounts for more than 75% of all skin cancers in the UK.
+Basal cell carcinoma, or BCC, is a cancer of the basal cells at the bottom of the epidermis.
+It is sometimes called a rodent ulcer.
+It’s very common.
+About 75% of all skin cancers in the UK are BCCs.
 Most BCCs are very slow-growing and almost never spread to other parts of the body.
-They often start as a small, red, shiny spot or nodule that may bleed occasionally.

-In many BCCs, the skin over the top can remain intact for many months.
-Eventually they may develop into an ulcer that doesn’t heal.
-When BCCs are treated at an early stage, most of the time they are completely cured.
-However, some BCCs are aggressive, and if left to grow they may spread into the deeper layers of the skin and sometimes to the bones, making treatment| difficult.
+When BCCs are treated at an early stage, they are usually completely cured.
+However, some BCCs are aggressive, and, if left to grow, they may spread into the deeper layers of the skin and sometimes to the bones.
+This can make treatment difficult.

-A small number of BCCs may also come back in the same area of skin after treatment.
+A small number of BCCs may come back in the same area of skin after treatment.
 This is known as a local recurrence.

-Squamous cell carcinoma, or SCC, is a cancer of the cells (called keratinocytes) found in the outermost layer of the skin (the epidermis).
+Squamous cell carcinoma, or SCC, is a cancer of the keratinocyte cells in the outer layer of the skin.
 It’s the second most common type of skin cancer in the UK.
-One in five skin cancers (20%) are this type.
-Usually squamous cell carcinomas are slow-growing and only spread to other parts of the body if they are left untreated for a long time.
-Occasionally though, they can behave more aggressively and spread at a relatively early stage|.
-However, most people treated for SCC are completely cured with simple treatment.
+Most people treated for SCC are completely cured with simple treatment.
+Usually, squamous cell carcinomas are slow-growing and only spread to other parts of the body if they are left untreated for a long time.
+Occasionally though, they can behave more aggressively and spread at a relatively early stage.

 This is a less common type of skin cancer.
 Melanoma behaves differently to basal cell and squamous cell cancers.
 It can grow quickly and needs to be treated early.
 This section does not cover malignant melanoma, but we have separate information on malignant melanoma.